 2021 Meeting Dates

-Local Board of Appeal and Equalization meetings are held annually by townships and cities between April 6 - 21, 2021.
+Local Board of Appeal and Equalization meetings are held annually by townships and cities.
+The 2021 meetings were held between April 6 - 21, 2021.
 The purpose of the meetings are to address the concerns of property owners who have chosen to appeal their current assessment year’s valuation and/or classification.
 These meetings are conducted fairly and objectively according to the laws of the state and are vital in the appeals process and contribute to the attainment and preservation of assessment equalization.
 Valuation Notices were mailed out March 26, 2021 to property owners.
 The County's valuation and classification of a property can be appealed if the property owner does not agree with the assessment.